 Denoted first and foremost by its classical styling and baton indices, the Reverso Tribute collection has been growing steadily in recent years, but this latest platinum-cased edition of 50 pieces is about as charming as they come.
-Slightly resembling the rectangular charm of the Rolex Cellini Prince, the new Reverso Tribute Tourbillon Duoface from Jaeger LeCoultre is a taking a slight deviation from their previous releases.
+Slightly resembling the rectangular charm of the Rolex Cellini Prince, the new Reverso Tribute Tourbillon Duoface, a new model from Jaeger LeCoultre is a taking a slight deviation from their previous releases.

 Its design discretely marries the sunburst blue hue of the Reverso Tribute small seconds, with the high watchmaking elegance of the Reverso Tribute Gyrotourbillon in a single package, all while maintaining a sticker price that’s at least a touch more approachable than the behemoth Gyro—$123,000, to be precise.
 These Duoface models in particular deliver impressive versatility as rather than a steel back, its wearer has the ability to alternate between two distinct dials, both of which whose time can be set independently of one another.